Enjoy the Sights and Sounds of the Gilded Age

-At The Breakers, listen to first-person accounts of life in the house from members of the family, servants and their children, including stories that have never been heard before.
+At The Breakers, choose from the main audio tour or a Family Tour, which piques the imagination of youngsters and their parents with a tour narrated by The Breakers itself, and a number of fanciful characters.
+Listen to first-person accounts of life in the house from members of the family, servants and their children, including stories that have never been heard before.
 The tour also takes visitors through several servant spaces.
 The Family Tour brings the house, its furnishings and even its sculpture to life, allowing youngsters (and their parents) to see the house through a new set of eyes.

-Hear Alva Vanderbilt talk about the architectural masterpiece she helped to design at Marble House, which she described as "…like a fourth child to me."
+At Marble House, hear Alva Vanderbilt talk about the architectural masterpiece she helped to design, which she described as "…like a fourth child to me."
 Learn how she used it to cement her place in society, to arrange her daughter's marriage to British aristocracy, and later as a rallying point for women's right to vote.

 At The Elms, you'll hear fascinating first-person accounts of life in a house modeled after an 18th century chateau, built for entertaining and as a showcase for art, but with every modern convenience available at the turn of the 20th century.
-Also recently updated, the Elms tour also provides new information about recent restoration projects in the house and about servant life.
+The Elms tour also provides new information about recent restoration projects in the house and about servant life.

 A new audio tour at Rosecliff will take you through the colorful history of society hostess Tessie Oelrichs, who built the house as a center for grand entertainment, up through its last private owners, the Monroe family of New Orleans, who donated the house to the Preservation Society.
 You'll also hear details about the current exhibition in the second floor exhibition gallery.